HimmelKreis4865/HimmelKreis4865/README.md

 Welcome to my profile!

 ---
-- 🔭 I’m currently working on BetteAC, an anticheat for PocketMine-MP which also includes anti - Xray
+- 🔭 I’m currently working on phpcord, a new Discord Library written in PHP!
-- 🌱 I’m currently learning Java based android development
+- 🌱 I’m currently learning lots of stuff around networking
 - 💬 Ask me your questions, if you really want to know something
 - 📫 How to reach me: Via Discord or E-Mail!
 Check informations below